xiaoylu/leetcode_category/Java/Readme.md

 ---
 * variable: static variables at class-level only (no static variable in functions)
 * method: share across all instances
-* class: only applies to static nested classes (access to static members of outter class)
+* class: only applies to static nested classes (to grant it access to static members of the outter class)
-* block: static initialization block, anywhere in class, called by the order they appear
+* block: static initialization block, could be anywhere in a class declaration, called by the order they appear

 Nested class:
 ---